 There are tons of fun backgrounds available for you to use on video conferencing calls or webinars.
 Danielle got creative with her home setup by positioning herself in front of her tv that was able to display a beautiful nature scene.

-There are several websites and apps that can create backgrounds for a multitude of video conferencing platforms.
+There are several websites and apps that can create backgrounds for video conferencing and webinar platforms.
 You can also hack your scenery by positioning yourself in front of a background of your choice.
 For example, a SmartTV (or any TV that can display photos) can let you swap out backgrounds on the fly.
 Just remember to have fun!

 Consider investing in mobile gear